 DeLand is just west of I-4 on State Road 44.
-This small city is at the intersection of US-17 and SR-44 west of Daytona Beach.
+This small city is at the intersection of US-17 and SR-44 about 22 miles west of Daytona Beach.

 DeLand is a city of many firsts.
 It was visited in 1876 by Henry Addison DeLand, a baking soda magnate from New York.

 He retreated back north and turned the town's fortunes over to his trusted friend, John B. Stetson.

 Stetson, creator of the famous cowboy hat, made the community his winter home in the late 19th century.
 His house is now on the National Register of Historic Places.

 Having grown accustomed to the luxuries afforded by his wealth in the modernized north, Stetson soon brought electricity to Florida and DeLand.

 He built the state's first electrical plant and ice plant, and the city soon became the first place in Florida to have streets illuminated by the incandescent lightbulb.

 Due to this progressiveness, city founder Henry DeLand often referred to his baby as "The Athens of Florida", meaning Athens, Greece, not Athens, Georgia (sorry, Georgia Bulldog fans).